walshbr/walshbr.github.io/pages/projects.md

 Find more information about my various projects below.
 In addition to my work on projects at <a href="http://scholarslab.org">Scholars' Lab</a> and <a href="https://digitalhumanities.wlu.edu">DH at W&L</a>, I also maintain a <a href="https://www.github.com/walshbr">github repository</a> where I regularly contribute code for a range of projects in a variety of stages of completeness.

 <div class="divider"></div>
+## DH on the Go
+<a href="https://walshbr.com/dh-on-the-go">DH on the GO</a>  aggregates audio and video recordings of material of interest to a DH audience.
+You'll find a running list of citations and accompanying links based on contributions to the accompanying Zotero group.
+If you’re looking for something to keep you company on a long commute—we got you.
+If you’re looking for something to put on your headphones while doing chores—we’re here for you too.
+If you want to promote your own video or audio recordings—promote away.
+If you’re searching for a way to make your local DH event live on beyond a couple social media posts sharing—please do share.
+The zotero group is publicly open so anyone can contribute.

+<div class="divider"></div>
 ## Blogging

 I've blogged for a number of years as a way to share tacit knowledge about the academy, digital pedagogy, and digital humanities.
 In addition to the chronological [blog feed](/archive), you might find the following tag cloud useful for exploring past posts by category (adapted from instructions shared by [Long Qian](https://longqian.me/2017/02/09/github-jekyll-tag/)).